Updated: Nov 1, 2021

 - Not as easy to get kids to join in with a reading (but not impossible)

-When a rhyming text is good, you get a wealth of positives from it at the reader's end.
+When a rhyming text is good, you get a wealth of positives at the reader's end.
 But when it's bad, it's the complete opposite: it's a hinderance.
-So you have to get the rhyme just right.
-Whereas with prose, you can still have all the positives of a rhyming text - maybe not in the same way - and you don't run the same risk of the text not working.

 It's because of this that there are a lot of blog posts online telling authors not to write in rhyme, and that editors and agents don't want rhyming books.
 But this isn't true or good advice.
 The problem is, editors and agents see a lot of bad rhyming texts, and it's unthinkable to take on a text with a decent story but a terrible rhyme and ask the author to re-write it.
+(And to be honest, most poorly written rhyming texts don't have a clear story at all.)
 Whereas it's much easier to look at a prose text to see how it can be improved.
-When a rhyming text doesn't work, it really doesn't work and everything else around the story falls apart.
+When a rhyming text doesn't work, it really doesn't work, and everything else around the story falls apart.

 I'll say it again for the people at the back: The rhyme is always secondary to the story.
-The biggest pitfall of a rhyming text is that the writer choosing the rhyme before the story.
+The biggest pitfall of a rhyming text is putting the rhyme before the story.
+This is what I see with the majority of rhyming texts sent to me, and fixing this requires re-writing the story entirely.

 Those of you who haven't been scared away yet are probably wondering: But what if I really want to write a rhyming picture book?
 I say go for it, but to make sure you keep your story at the heart of your text.
 Try writing it in prose first or plotting it with bullet points - then tackle the rhyme.
 Remember: you are writing a story that happens to rhyme.
 So make sure you have a solid story structure and plot, then apply the rhyme to it.